 - 5-star energy efficiency rating

-The EvoHeat Fusion models achieve excellent efficiency through innovations like auto-defrosting to prevent ice build-ups and smart controls that minimize power usage based on your hot water usage patterns.
+The EvoHeat Fusion models achieve excellent efficiency through innovations like auto-defrosting to prevent ice build-ups and smart controls that minimise power usage based on your hot water usage patterns.

 Their compact, quiet outdoor units can be located up to 15 meters from the tank.
 Overall, they provide great water and energy efficiency in a contemporary package.